Ultimate Mark

 gundam_15e_bygzam1_minigundam_16d_zeong1_mini

-A more complete version of the Tomino Memo was reproduced in the laser disc Memorial Box in 1998.
+A more complete version of this Tomino memo was reproduced in the laser disc Memorial Box in 1998.
 This revealed that the original document covered episodes 22 onwards, with a brief summary of episodes 22 through 30—whose plot had apparently been largely decided before the memo was written—and then detailed descriptions of episodes 31 through 52.
 A full translation of this document can be found here:

 Helpfully, the Memorial Box reproduction also included the memo's original date.